 There is no public access to the reservoirs and fishing is not permitted.

-Many of our reservoirs support health populations of fish.
+Many of our reservoirs support healthy populations of fish.

 To ensure our catchments remain safe and clean, please observe these simple rules when fishing at our sites:

 Fishing is only permitted at designated sections of West Barwon, Wurdee Boluc, Bostock and Bolwarra dams.
-No other sites are open for fishing.
+No other sites are open for angling.